DPBayes/jax-chacha-prng/README.md

 *Note*: `PRNGKey` instances of this ChaCha20-based RNG are not interoperable with those of `jax.random`, i.e., you cannot mix them.

+**Security notice**: Versions prior to 2.0.0 may repeat random states via the `split` and `fold_in` functions and therefore not produce sufficiently random outputs.

 #### Usage notes
 Per conventions of pseudo-random number generation in the `JAX` framework, the functions `random_bits` and `uniform` are deterministic given the randomness state (the `PRNGKey` object).
 The user needs to split the state using `split` before each